Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Internet technology evolves fast.
 There are countless tools and resources available to us today that I wish we has 10 years ago.
 And for the most part, they’re actually affordable!

 You can save a lot of time and effort by adding some of these handy tools to your arsenal.
-Here are a few website tools I personally use to do SEO for my own website, iGrowthHacker:
+Here are a few website tools we personally use to do SEO for our own website, iGrowthHacker:

 Google Analytics and Search Console

-After you’ve actually launched your website (designed, added content, optimized SEO), your first step should be submitting your website to Google Search Console for faster and more efficient indexing.
+After you’ve actually launched your Shopify store (designed, added content, optimized SEO), your first step should be submitting your website to Google Search Console for faster and more efficient indexing.

 DO NOT wait around for Google to index your site themselves.
 Odds are, they will take much longer and miss some of your content.
 You need to manually submit your site if you want to see faster results.